 From here, Clive, Leo and Errol landed a gig in Sydney at the Graphics Arts Club, 3 to 5 days a week.
 Leo left after a few months and was replaced by Gogi Walker, from the Quin Tikis.
 They called themselves the New Zealand Impacts Show Band.

 Terry, from the Nitebeats, came to Sydney in 1965, and joining Errol, they worked as a duo.
 They landed a gig doing 'spots' at other clubs, but Terry got homesick and returned to New Zealand.
-So Errol continued with the NZ Impacts until late 1966 and then landed a contract job in Norfolk Island as the Kingfishers at the Kingfisher Airtel, with Gary O'Connor and Don Bruce (Bridge City Jazzmen).
+So Errol continued with the NZ Impacts until late 1966 and then landed a contract job in Norfolk Island as the Kingfishers at the Kingfisher Airtel, with Gary O'Connor and Don Bruce from the Bridge City Jazzmen.

 NZ Impacts Show Band

 After Norfolk Island Errol hooked up and played guitar with Bill Wolfgramme for a few years.
 Later he formed another band with old Dorado members, Leo Sleeman and Patrick Harrison, and on drums Nooky Stott, from Larry's Rebels, and called them the Cabaret Quartet.
 Sal Nash and Peter Cox became later members of the group.
 Later Errol changed the name to the Dollar Bills.
 They played at golf clubs, sailing and football clubs.
 They also did a lot of 21st's and weddings.